baruchn/backend-logger/README.md

 message["message"] = "Test message"
 backendLogger.sendMessage(message)
 ```
-The messages are sent as JSON payload on a POST request to the provided URL.
+The messages are sent as payload on a POST request to the provided URL.

-**Important!**
-Only String, Number and Boolan values are surrently supported.
+They are serialized by a serializer before being sent.

+Currently only a partial JSON serializer is available.
+This serializer currently only supports String, Number and Boolan values.

+The serializer is implemented as a separate library for extendability.

 Structure diagram: